glimpse-editor/getglimpse-web/content/posts/successful-first-binary-release.md

 Due to new information we have received from upstream, we are hopeful that 0.2.0 will be the first release [that supports macOS](https://github.com/glimpse-editor/Glimpse/issues/227).

-Work is also ongoing to provide Glimpse Image Editor 0.2.0 as a [Linux AppImage](https://github.com/glimpse-editor/Glimpse/issues/108) and verify if there are any missing components from the current Windows installer.
+Work is also ongoing to provide Glimpse Image Editor 0.2.0 as a [Linux AppImage](https://github.com/glimpse-editor/Glimpse/issues/108).
+We may also submit this release [to the Windows Store](https://github.com/glimpse-editor/Glimpse/issues/180) so Glimpse is available to people running locked-down versions of Windows.

 After receiving user feedback we also intend to [restore the Color icon theme](https://github.com/glimpse-editor/Glimpse/issues/232) to the user interface.